crowdbotics/modules/.github/pull_request_template.md

 - [ ] `python manage.py show_urls` shows that the module's urls are resolved correctly
 - [ ] I have checked that the migrations are detected and run correctly
+- [ ] I have checked that the admin is working correctly for the module

 If your module is a "supermodule" and therefore contains both React Native and Django code, then please go through all of the checks above.